Drug and Steroid-Free Holistic Approach to Ear Infections

 Take part in our natural ear treatment challenge!

-If your dog is suffering from ear problems and you have had an exam done by your care provider to make sure that your dog is ok otherwise, I invite you to try our ear tune up protocol that works for a majority of dogs with ear problems.
+If your dog is suffering from ear problems and you have had an exam done by your care provider to make sure that your dog is okay otherwise, I invite you to try our ear tune up protocol that works for the majority of dogs with ear problems.

 Action plan for dogs with ear problems

-Originally, I intended to introduce you to feeding all natural diet because it is so important but then I decided to postpone it to week two.
+Originally, I intended to introduce you to feeding an all-natural diet because it is so important, but then I decided to postpone it to week two.

 Today, I will focus on gently detoxing your dog's body.

 - Collect your dog’s hair and get a HairQ Test done to check his or her mineral and heavy metal levels.
-You will receive your results in three to four weeks.
+You will receive your dog's results in 4-8 weeks.

 - Start GreenMin – a chlorophyll, amino acid and mineral rich formula to gently cleanse the digestive tract and provide missing nutrients.
 In order for your dog’s ears to start healing, you need to ensure that the digestive tract is in top notch condition and that your dog gets essential nutrients.
 I cannot emphasize this enough.
 No matter what food you feed, it is depleted of essential nutrients because of today’s intensive agriculture and soil depletion.
 GreenMin is a simple and economical solution to this problem.
 In fact, GreenMin is a human grade, all-natural product that both myself and my dog Skai take every day.